jpscigliano/CMDCook-Android/README.md

-# CMDCook
+# CMDCook - Under construction

 Mix ingredients as a real commander.

 ## Description

 CMDCook is a demo android app using CleanArchitecure with MVVM design.
-Jetpack libs like Navigation, SageArg, Paging3 wwere used alongside with Couroutines,Flow,Channels, Retrofit, OkHttp and more.
+Jetpack libraries like Navigation, SageArg, Paging3 were used alongside with Coroutines, Flow, Channels, Retrofit, OkHttp and more.

 ## Overview

-CMDCook has 2 Screens, the ListRecipeFragment where the PAging3 library is used to show list of recipes and RecipeDetailFragment showing more informatino about the recipe.
+CMDCook has 2 Screens, the ListRecipeFragment where the PAging3 library is used to show list of recipes and RecipeDetailFragment showing more information about the recipe.

-FatSecret.com API was used for fetching the Data. https://platform.fatsecret.com/api/.
-FIt supports OAuth 2.0  so Interceptors were implemented for setting and fetching Barear Tokens.
+https://platform.fatsecret.com/api/ was used for fetching the Data.
+FatSecret API supports OAuth 2.0, interceptors are implemented for the setup of the API calls using the Barear Token provided by the API.

 Navigation was done Using SafeArg and NavigationComponent

 ## Architecture

 Following Clean Architecture principles the App is split in several layers and organized in 2 modules.
-This provides a better abstractions of the Framework impl and the bussines logic
+This provides a better abstractions of the framework impl and the business logic

 ![alt text](https://github.com/jpscigliano/CMDCook-Android/blob/dev/img/arch.png?raw=true)